SSA suggests an experience, not a permanent identity. It implies a set of feelings, not a way of life.

 In some cases, a man’s distress may really be about his same-sex lust or out-of-control same-sex sexual behaviors, not his same-sex attractions themselves.
-So when his lust diminishes, or he gets his behavior in line with his personal morals and values, his SSA distress may all but disappear.
+So when his lust diminishes, or he gets his behavior in line with his personal values, his SSA distress may all but disappear.

 Perhaps less frequently, but still significantly, some men do in fact report a degree of heterosexual interests emerging where none existed before.

 And of course, shifts in identity — from an internal label of “gay” to “bisexual” or from “bisexual” to “heterosexual,” for example — are often possible and can be quite meaningful to some men in how they see themselves, their personal relationships, and their life goals.